KartheekLade/CANalyse/README.md

 <h1 align="center"> <b>CANalyse</b></h1>
 <h3 align="center"><b></b></h3>

- CANalyse is a tool built to analyse the log files to find out unique dataset's and able to connect to simple user interfaces such as Telegram.
-Basically, while using this tool you can provide your bot-ID and be able to use the tool over internet through telegram.
+CANalyse is a tool built to analyze the log files to find out unique datasets automatically and able to connect to simple user interfaces such as Telegram.
+Basically, while using this tool you can provide your bot-ID and be able to use the tool over the internet through telegram.

 ### Requirements: